-In pediatric patients, radiographic abnormalities are common and, for the most part, should not be used as the sole criteria to define COVID-19 illness category.
-Normal values for respiratory rate also vary with age in children, thus hypoxia should be the primary criteria to define severe illness, especially in younger children.
+In pediatric patients, radiographic abnormalities are common and, for the most part, should not be the only criteria used to determine the severity of illness category.
+The normal values for respiratory rate also vary with age in children; thus, hypoxia should be the primary criterion used to define severe illness, especially in younger children.
+In a small number of children and in some young adults, SARS-CoV-2 infection may be followed by a severe inflammatory condition called multisystem inflammatory syndrome in children (MIS-C).^{8,9} This syndrome is discussed in detail in Special Considerations in Children.